 Which panel material is best for a kitchen?

-Laminated MDF is the best balance of price and practicality.
-Glass is more expensive but easier to clean.
-PVC is budget-friendly but not suitable near a hob.
+Laminated MDF gives the best mix of price and everyday practicality.
+Glass costs more but is easier to wipe clean.
+PVC is a cheaper option, but it should not be used near a hob.

 Can a panel be installed without upper cabinets?

-Yes — in that case the top edge is finished with a decorative profile, or the panel is extended to the ceiling.
+Yes — in that case the top edge is finished with a decorative profile, or the panel runs all the way up to the ceiling.

 Do old tiles need to be removed before panel installation?

-Not necessarily.
-If the tiles are firmly attached and level, the panel can be mounted directly over them.
+Not always.
+If the tiles are solid, well attached, and even, the panel can be mounted straight over them.

 What’s included in the labour cost?